Miguelzamora13/ptb-php/README.md

 This library takes advantage of the latest **PHP 8** features, and tries to make the **speed**, **scalability** and **flexibility** of use its strength, it will allow you to quickly make simple bots, but at the same time, it provides more **advanced features** to handle even the most complicated flows.
-Some architectural concepts on which PTB is based are heavily influenced by other open source project with the name [Nutgram](https://github.com/nutgram/nutgram)! check them out too!
+Some architectural concepts on which PTB is based are heavily influenced by other open source project with the name [Nutgram](https://github.com/nutgram/nutgram)! check it out too!

 ```php
 <?php